Which Is Better, Massage or Stretching?

 You could even opt for a Thai massage that uses stretches and massage all in one session.
 Thai massage can give your muscles and tendons a comprehensive workout.

-You can also ask your massage therapist for advice if you have any injuries or are experiencing stiffness in your muscles.
+You can also ask your massage therapist for advice if you have injuries or are experiencing muscle stiffness.

 Brilliant Massage & Skin